vlaaad/reveal/README.md

 metadata.

-Not being limited to just text, Reveal uses judicious syntax highlighting and sometimes simplified string representations for data to make it more approachable yet distinctive.
-For example, `java.lang.Integer` has different formatting depending on whether it was produced from symbol or class, and function `+` is displayed as `clojure.core/+`, not an `#object[clojure.core$_PLUS_ 0x1e295f7f "clojure.core$_PLUS_@1e295f7f"]`, while still looking different from the symbol `'clojure.core/+`
+Not being limited to just text, Reveal uses judicious syntax highlighting and sometimes simplified string representations for data to make it more approachable yet keep it distinctive.
+For example, `java.lang.Integer` has different formatting depending on whether it was produced from symbol or class, and function `+` is displayed as `clojure.core/+`, not an `#object[clojure.core$_PLUS_ 0x1e295f7f "clojure.core$_PLUS_@1e295f7f"]`, while still looking different from the symbol `'clojure.core/+`.

 ## Project status